OSMCha/osmcha-django/README.rst

 License: BSD 2-Clause

-OSMCha is an `OpenStreetMap US <https://www.openstreetmap.us/>` charter project.
+OSMCha is an `OpenStreetMap US <https://www.openstreetmap.us/>` project.
 You can support this project by `making a donation <https://openstreetmap.app.neoncrm.com/forms/osmcha>`.

 Settings
 ------------